wnk4242/meta-analysis-of-proportion/README.md

 # Conducting Meta-analyses of Proportions in R
 Meta-analysis of proportions is a little different than other types of meta-analysis- it includes studies that do not use control groups.
 I wrote a tutorial showing you how to conduct a full meta-analysis of proportions using R, which I published in a peer-reviewed journal: https://jbds.isdsa.org/jbds/article/view/60.
 This repository contains the R code in this tutorial.

-***I have created a companion video tutorial to make the code more accessible.
+***I also created a companion video tutorial to make the code more accessible.
 Watch on YouTube: https://www.youtube.com/watch?v=2wbXTFvaRnM

 ## Abstract